Colombia's President-elect names Maria Fernanda Suarez energy minister

 A recent paper by the ACP, which represents private crude producers, warned that planned referendums put one-fifth of oil production at risk.

-Private oil companies plan to invest up to $4.9 billion this year, ACP said, while Ecopetrol plans to spend up to $4 billion.

-Reporting by Helen Murphy; Editing by Nick Zieminski
+Reporting by Helen Murphy; editing by Nick Zieminski and Diane Craft